g002alghisi/WPA3-testing-platform/Hostapd/README.md

 More details can be found in the `Conf/` [README](Conf/README.md) and the `Src/` [README](Src/README.md) files.

-## Few words about the Hostapd version...
+## Few words about the Hostapd version
 The specific version of `hostapd` is the 2.10, and it has been directly built from the source code that can be downloaded from the Ubuntu repository.
 This is required because the same version obtained by doing `sudo apt install hostapd` doesn't properly support WPA3 with SAE-PK (instead, bare WPA3).
 Additional information can be found in the `Build/` [README](Build/README.md) file.